 - In acknowledgement of Men's Health Week, the National Aboriginal Community Controlled Health Organisation (NACCHO) have published 30 years of Aboriginal and Torres Strait Islander male health strategies and recommendations Read them on the NACCHO website.

-- Professor Marcia Langton AO was recently featured on ABC News to call for government action on racism in Australia, watch the feature below.
+- Professor Marcia Langton AO was featured on ABC News to call for government action on racism in Australia, watch the feature below.
 Professor Langton is co-supervisor to Orygen's First Nations PhD students.

 Cave L, Shepherd CCJ, Cooper MN, Zubrick SR. Racial discrimination and the health and wellbeing of Aboriginal and Torres Strait Islander children: Does the timing of first exposure matter?.
 SSM Popul Health.
 2019;9:100492.
 Published 2019 Oct 7.